SAP Ariba Licensing Guide for CIOs and Procurement Leaders

 SAP Ariba can deliver significant benefits in procurement and supply chain collaboration, but those benefits can come at a high cost if licensing is not managed wisely.

-CIOs and procurement leaders should take the time to understand Ariba’s dual licensing model – covering buyer organization subscriptions and supplier network fees – to ensure no financial surprises.
+CIOs and procurement leaders should take the time to understand Ariba’s dual licensing model, which covers both buyer organization subscriptions and supplier network fees, to ensure no financial surprises.

 You can turn a complex licensing arrangement into a predictable cost structure by clarifying how subscription, transaction, and supplier fees work, avoiding common licensing pitfalls, and employing savvy negotiation and management strategies.